ONLYOFFICE/moodle-mod_onlyofficedocspace/README.md

 - Profile: Read
 - Contacts: Write

-ℹ️ Ensure the API key is created by a user with the DocSpace Admin role.
+> Ensure the API key is created by a user with the DocSpace Admin role.

 In Moodle, go to **Site Administration -> Plugins -> Activity Modules -> ONLYOFFICE DocSpace**.